 3. Emphasize sharing instead of selling.
 Think Pull versus Push marketing and engaging with your audience rather than talking at them.

 4. Most importantly, stop talking about yourself / your brand and join a conversation about anything but your product.

-The term Movement Marketing was first coined in 1999 by Scott Goodson, founder of the world’s first cultural movement marketing agency, StrawberryFrog.
+The term Movement Marketing was first coined in 1999 by Scott Goodson, founder of the world’s first cultural movement marketing company, StrawberryFrog.
 Scott recently spoke at the IAA in Romania with the title: Igniting Movements and how brands, entrepreneurs, and companies can rise to the occasion together with Robin Wright from the hit TV show House of Cards and the CEO of Burning Man, Marian Goodell.

 Although movements in marketing date back much farther than that.
 Just think about the first Apple Mac or the Volkswagen Beetle in the ’60s.

 Apple went against the IBM corporate business mentality of the time and set out to make computers fun.
 The entire culture at Apple rallied behind this idea and it was present in everything they did and advertised.
 The result has been nothing less than the most passionate group of customers and advocates on the planet.
 Because Apple was smart enough to recognize, tap and propel a movement towards enjoying technology, they now completely dominate the consumer electronics industry.

 Volkswagen did the same thing by aligning with the new eco-conscious “small is the new big” mindset that was emerging within the counter culture during the ’60s.
 They ran off-centered ads that were unlike anything else at the time which spoke to the rising restlessness within the culture.
 Traditional marketing at the time was all about ‘bigger is better’ and ‘more, more, more’.
 People were fed up with the over-consumption mentality and Volkswagen recognized this and capitalized on it.